fbpx

 How to reheat

-Reheat the bay scallops pasta in a hot skillet until warmed through.
+Reheat the pasta in a hot skillet until warmed through with a splash of water to help steam.
 Drizzle some olive oil or heavy cream if it’s dry.

 Can you freeze scallop scampi pasta?